robin-rpr/calos/CONTRIBUTING.rst

 This section is notes on contributing to Clearly's development.
 Currently, it is messy and incomplete.
 Patches welcome!

-It documents public stuff only.
-If you are on the core team at LANL, also consult the internal documentation and other resources.

 .. contents::
    :depth: 2
    :local: